clearmatics/ion/README.md

 Whenever we consume information we trust that it has been verified at the point of origin to be correct in terms of being honestly and accurately relayed without any attempt to deliberately deceive the consumer.
-Cryptographic signatures, hashes, block-chains and and consensus algorithms provide an additional layer of assurance by allowing the collective us, as participants in the system, to verify that we all have the same information as everybody else.
+Cryptographic signatures, hashes, block-chains and consensus algorithms provide an additional layer of assurance by allowing the collective us - participants of the system - to verify that we all have the same information as everybody else as long as we trust a small handful of things we don't necessarily understand and follow the actions described by others to meet a desire which originates from where?

-From the perspective of a software designer and progressive logician I would prefer to have a system which allows trustworthy properties such as non-repudibility and provenance to be verifiable whenever is necessary, but  in a way which doesn't impose a specific structure to my trust relationships and allows me to decide whatever I think a consensus is in order to be able to hedge against specific threats that I perceive.
+From the perspective of a software designer and progressive logician I would prefer to have a system which allows trustworthy properties such as non-repudibility and provenance to be relied upon whenever is necessary, but in a way which doesn't impose a specific structure to my trust relationships and allows me to decide on whatever I think a consensus is in order to be able to hedge against specific threats that I perceive.

 ## RSCoin, abstracted